Swift

 Loads the object into a container.
 This loading is used for objects up to 100 MB in size.
 For larger objects, use segmented loading.

-you can load the copied object into the container.
-The object is copied together with the header X-Delete-At
+header, you can load a copied object into a container.
+The object is copied together with the X-Delete-At

-regardless of where the header was set (on the object or container).
+header regardless of where the header was set (to the object or the container).

 Request headers